 How To Clean Yoga Mats & Blocks While You're Working Out At Home

 Taking a break from working out is also more than OK, especially if you're not feeling well.
 Your body needs time to rest and recover.
-"It's also incredibly considerate to other gym goers if you rest or switch to a home routine when you are sick," Dr. Richardson says.
+"It's also incredibly considerate to other gym-goers if you rest or switch to a home routine when you are sick," Dr. Richardson says.
+This is especially important given that the gym-related COVID infections in Hawaii occurred when someone who had COVID went in to fitness classes.
 "You can feel good about getting a strong sweat in while also protecting the health of your fellow fit friends at the gym."

 Dr. Michael Richardson, a family medicine doctor with One Medical

 Dr. Arefa Cassoobhoy, MD, MPH, WebMD’s Senior Medical Director

 Paul Javid, CEO of Alo Moves, an on-demand fitness, meditation, and yoga app